ZupIT/beagle-docs/content/en/home/API/Components/UI/Tabbar.md

 **Page View** is used to render the pages you want to display, that is, it will create the view on each selected tab.
 This is where you will define the components you want to display by clicking on each tab.

-The components will be rendered according to their position in the list of componentes defined at the Page View Component.It means that, if we have 2 text components in our list, TAB 1 and TAB 2.
-The first has a position of ZERO = 0, and the second has ONE = 1.
+The components will be rendered according to their position in the list of componentes defined at the Page View Component.

+It means that, if we have 2 text components in our list - TAB 1 and TAB 2 -, The first has a position of ZERO = 0, and the second has ONE = 1.

 The **currentTab** attribute is the one that defines which component is displayed according to the value defined in it.

 The **Context** is used to save the indicator \(position\) of the selected tab, and inform it to PageView, which coordinates which element will be displayed.